SimSaladin/opetussivut/README.md

 ---

-If you add something to a wiki page that should be translated in the generated HTML, add the translations to the `i18n` section in `config.yaml` on the server (the default location of the configuration is `/usr/local/share/opetussivut/config.yaml`).
+If you add something that should be translated to a wiki page in its generated html, then add the translations to the `i18n` section in `config.yaml` on the server (the default location of the configuration is `/usr/local/share/opetussivut/config.yaml`).

 # Technical documentation